 Location: Westminster, London

-For 15 years Reform has been the leading think tank at the heart of Whitehall and Westminster’s efforts to transform the UK’s public services for the better, in the interests of all citizens and within sustainable government budgets.
-It is the third largest think tank of its kind and the largest with a specific focus on public service reform and productivity.
-Its core research areas are health, welfare, criminal justice and education, as well as cross-cutting issues such as workforce capability, competition and choice, and efficiency.
-Alongside the research, Reform runs around 80 high impact policy events a year, attended by Ministers and Shadow Ministers, other Parliamentarians, senior officials, academics and business leaders.
+For 15 years Reform has been the leading think tank at the heart of Whitehall and Westminster’s efforts to transform public services for the better, in the interests of all citizens and within sustainable government budgets.
+It is a non-partisan, independent research charity.
+Its core research areas are health, education, welfare, and criminal justice, as well as cross-cutting issues such as workforce capability, digital transformation, competition and choice, and efficiency.
+Alongside its research, Reform runs around 80 policy events a year, attended by ministers and shadow ministers, other parliamentarians, senior officials, public service leaders, academics and business leaders.

-The Research Assistants will work closely with the research team to support Reform’s research programme, including drafting literature reviews and contributing to sections of reports where necessary.
+The Research Assistants will work closely with the research team to support Reform’s research programme, including drafting literature reviews and contributing to sections of reports.
 You will also support Reform’s regular contributions to the policy debate by researching ad hoc policy issues.
-They will work closely with the operations team to support events, maintain and update Reform’s contact database, and participate in regular team meetings.
+They will support events, update Reform’s contact database, and participate in regular team meetings.
 You will contribute to Reform’s online output by writing blog posts and assisting with the weekly newsletter in collaboration with the research team.

 It is essential that candidate demonstrates: